ietf-wg-dnsop/draft-ietf-dnsop-must-not-sha1/README.txt

-Hardaker & Kumari        Expires 24 October 2025                [Page 1]
+Hardaker & Kumari       Expires 22 November 2025                [Page 1]

-Internet-Draft         MUST NOT DNSSEC with SHA-1             April 2025
+Internet-Draft         MUST NOT DNSSEC with SHA-1               May 2025

    This document is subject to BCP 78 and the IETF Trust's Legal